raspberrypilearning/comic-character/en/step_2.md

 The `currentYear` variable is storing the `new Date()` function as a value.

-You will need to place `currentYear` inside the `<span>` element once it has been found using its id attribute.
+You will need to  change the content of the `<span>` element  and update it with the `currentYear` using its id attribute.

 --- task ---